qudratyunusov/qudratyunusov/Roadmap.md

 * Implement MFC thread for SPU DMA and other time-critical tasks.
 * Fetch memory attributes in sys_memory_get_page_attribute.
 * Implement BPIP for synchronization primitives.

+## Completed goals
+* Implemented priority-based scheduler for PPU threads.
+This is an important core change, fixing various crashes and freezes.
+* Implemented PS3 firmware installer.
+Users only need to provide correct PS3UPDAT.PUP file and it is automatically unpacked into /dev_flash.
+* Implemented SPRX decryption on the fly.
+* Fixed early crashes on Linux.
+Now also creates dev_hdd0 and other dirs.